loopj/jquery-tokeninput/README.md

 ### Custom objects as data source

 Originally jquery-tokeninput would only accept objects with 'id' and 'name' parameters, and would even ignore any other element in the object.
-With several hooks on this, I made token accept any kind of object, with options to choose which columns to use when searching and what
+With several hooks on this, I made token accept any kind of object, with options to choose which columns to use when searching and what TODO

-<pre><code>
-[
+<pre><code>[
     {id: 1, city: 'Vitória', state: 'ES'},
     {id: 5, name: 'São Paulo', state: 'SP'},
     {id: 2, city: 'Palo Alto', state: 'CA'},
-    {id: 3, city: 'San Francisco', state: 'CA'},
+    {id: 3, city: 'San Francisco', state: 'CA'}, ]</code></pre>
-]
-</code></pre>

 ### Custom Entries